olahasan/tarmeez-academy--Prayer-Timings--promises-Axios-npm/README.md

 ## what-i-learned
 Through this project:
+- how to deal with postman
--I learned how to create project dependent on aladhan.com promises-Axios(npm)-API in js.
+- I learned how to create project dependent on aladhan.com promises-Axios(npm)-API in js.
 - get Prayer Times from API using Promise and axios
 - how to collect between html,css and Js file.
 - how to push it on github + gh-pages